BrianHGrant/backend-service-pattern/README.md

 ## Hack Oregon Exemplar Backend Service

 ## Purpose
-Simple static catalog of the the Hack Oregon service end points
+Simple static catalog of the the Hack Oregon service end points to test.

 ## Dependencies